jstine06/graphrag-toolkit/docs/lexical-graph/storage-model.md

 ### Vector store

 A vector store is a collection of vector indexes.
 The lexical-graph uses up to two vector indexes: a chunk index and a statement index.
 The chunk index is typically much smaller than the statement index.
-If you want to use the [SemanticGuidedRetriever](./querying.md#semanticguidedretriever), you will need to enable the statement index.
-If you want to use the [TraversalBasedRetriever](./querying.md#traversalbasedretriever), you will need to enable the chunk index.
-If you want to use both retrievers, you will need to enable both indexes.
-(The `VectorStoreFactory` described below enables both indexes by default.)
+If you want to use [semantic-guided search](./semantic-guided-search.md), you will need to enable the statement index.
+If you want to use [traversal-based-search](./traversal-based-search.md), you will need to enable the chunk index.
+The `VectorStoreFactory` described below enables both indexes by default.

 You use the `VectorStoreFactory.for_vector_store()` static factory method to create a vector store.